 - The Firm’s policy has been agreed by the Senior Management in line with the RemCode principles laid down by the FCA.

 - Due to the size, nature and complexity of the Firm, we are not required to appoint an independent remuneration committee.

 - The Firm’s policy will be reviewed as part of annual process and procedures, or following a significant change to the business requiring an update to its internal capital adequacy assessment.

-- Other factors such as performance, reliability, effectiveness of controls, business development and contribution to the business, staff conduct, compliance with internal policies and procedures are taken into account when assessing the performance of the senior staff responsible for the infrastructure of the firm.
+- Other factors such as performance, reliability, effectiveness of controls, business development and contribution to the business are taken into account when assessing the performance of the senior staff responsible for the infrastructure of the firm.

 We have made no omissions on the grounds of data protection.

 As the firm is a BIPRU €50,000 Limited Licence Firm.
 It has calculated its capital resources in accordance with GENPRU 2.2.
 The Firm’s capital resources are detailed in the below.

 Deductions form total capital e.g. illiquid assets 0

 Total capital resources as at 28 February 2021 1,499